cubiclesoft/server-instant-start/README.md

 Getting Started
 ---------------

-Open the following in a new tab to start creating a Droplet on DigitalOcean:
+Open the following in a new tab to start creating a Droplet on DigitalOcean (read the Non-DigitalOcean Setup section below for other VPS providers):

 [![Deploy to DO](https://mp-assets1.sfo2.digitaloceanspaces.com/deploy-to-do/do-btn-blue.svg)](https://cloud.digitalocean.com/droplets/new?size=s-1vcpu-1gb&distro=ubuntu&options=ipv6)